 All submission dates and times are indicated in Section I, Overview of the Funding Opportunity.
-Pre-application and application submissions are required.
-The pre-application and application submission process should be started early to avoid missing deadlines.
+Pre-proposal/pre-application and proposal/application submissions are required.
+The pre-proposal/pre-application and proposal/application submission process should be started early to avoid missing deadlines.
 There are no grace periods.
 Failure to meet either of these deadlines will result in submission rejection.

-Applicant Verification of Full Application Submission in eBRAP
+Applicant Verification of Full Proposal/Application Submission in eBRAP eBRAP allows an organization's representatives and PIs to view and modify the full proposal/application submissions associated with them.
+Following retrieval and processing of the full proposal/application, eBRAP will notify the organizational representatives and PI by email to log into eBRAP to review, modify, and verify the full proposal/application submission. eBRAP will validate full proposal/application files against the FY21 TBIPHRP FPA requirements, and discrepancies will be noted in an email to the PI and in the "Full Application Files" tab in eBRAP. eBRAP does not confirm the accuracy of file content.
+Proposal/

-For Both Extramural and Intramural Applicants: eBRAP allows an organization's representatives and PIs to view and modify the full application submissions associated with them.
-Following retrieval and processing of the full application, eBRAP will notify the organizational representatives and PI by email to log into eBRAP to review, modify, and verify the full application submission. eBRAP will validate full application files against the specific program announcement requirements, and discrepancies will be noted in an email to the PI and in the "Full Application Files" tab in eBRAP. eBRAP does not confirm the accuracy of file content.
 Application viewing, modification, and verification in eBRAP are strongly recommended, but not required.
-It is the applicant's responsibility to review all application components and ensure proper ordering as specified in the program announcement.
-If either the Project Narrative or the budget fails eBRAP validation or needs to be modified, an updated full application package must be submitted prior to the application submission deadline.
-The Project Narrative and Research & Related Budget Form cannot be changed after the application submission deadline.
-Other application components may be changed until the end of the application verification period.
-Verify that subaward budget(s) and budget justification forms are present in eBRAP during the application verification period.
-If these components are missing, upload them to eBRAP before the end of the application verification period.
-After the end of the application verification period, the full application cannot be modified.
+It is the applicant's responsibility to review all proposal/application components and ensure proper ordering as specified in the FY21 TBIPHRP FPA.
+If either the Project Narrative or the budget fails eBRAP validation or needs to be modified, an updated full proposal/application package must be submitted prior to the proposal/application submission deadline.
+The Project Narrative and Research & Related Budget Form cannot be changed after the proposal/application submission deadline.
+Other proposal/application components may be changed until the end of the proposal/application verification period.
+Verify that subaward budget(s) and budget justification forms are present in eBRAP during the proposal/application verification period.
+If these components are missing, upload them to eBRAP before the end of the proposal/application verification period.
+After the end of the proposal/application verification period, the full proposal/application cannot be modified.

-Extramural Submission: The full application package submitted to Grants.gov may be viewed and modified in eBRAP until the end of the application verification period.
-During the application verification period, the full application package, with the exception of the Project Narrative and Budget Form, may be modified.
+The full proposal/application package submitted to Grants.gov may be viewed and modified in eBRAP until the end of the proposal/application verification period.
+During the proposal/application verification period, the full proposal/application package, with the exception of the Project Narrative and Budget Form, may be modified.